cu-mkp/editioncrafter-data/how-tos/naming-protocols.md

 The guidelines below describe general good practice for file naming in computing, but these names are not always the easiest to read or use in everyday personal computing.

-_For more general information about file naming conventions in computing, please see Purdue Libraries "_[_Data Management for Undergraduate Researchers_](http://guides.lib.purdue.edu/c.php?g=353013&p=2378293)_" which links to this clear guide: "Folder and File Naming Convention –_ [_10 Rules for Best Practice_](http://www.exadox.com/en/articles/file-naming-convention-ten-rules-best-practice)._"
+_For more general information about file naming conventions in computing, please see Purdue Libraries [Data Management for Undergraduate Researchers](http://guides.lib.purdue.edu/c.php?g=353013&p=2378293) which links to this clear guide: [Folder and File Naming Convention –10 Rules for Best Practice](http://www.exadox.com/en/articles/file-naming-convention-ten-rules-best-practice)._

 # Computing Guidelines